areffarhadi/areffarhadi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Website!"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+Welcome to My Website!
 ======
 I am Aref Farhadipour, a PhD student at the University of Zurich, where I am set to begin my research on multimodal human-machine interaction in March 2024.
 My academic and professional journey has been deeply rooted in speech processing, multimodal signal processing, and artificial intelligence.
 With a background in electrical and sound engineering, my work has focused on developing AI-based solutions to tackle complex problems, particularly in speech and image processing.